ogoodman/icegrid-starter/README.md

 Next we need to create some minions.

-We will need the local IP of the salt master so that vagrant can add an entry for the `salt` host to the `/etc/hosts` file of each VM.
-(Use `ifconfig` to get your local network IP.)

-    echo [your-ip] > local/master-ip

 Review `pillar/platform/local.sls` to check that the IPs listed will not cause any conflicts for you.
 Then,

     cd local
     vagrant up